zevdg/blog/content/post/codes-of-conduct-and-software-licences.md

 ### In summary

+We must

-1. Encourage projects to pick a code of ethics (CoC or anti-CoC) as early as possible.
+1.  encourage projects to pick a code of ethics (CoC or anti-CoC) as early as possible.
-2. Don't make any assumptions about projects with no code of ethics.
+2.  not make assumptions about projects with no code of ethics.
-3. We must converge on a standard process for changing a code of ethics.
+3.  converge on a standard process for changing a code of ethics.

 If we did these 3 things – like we already do with software licences – then we could put this drama to rest and get back to writing awesome software.